Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction.

 The Catacombs are not wheelchair-accessible due to steep stairs and narrow tunnels, making them challenging for visitors with mobility issues.

-Guided tours are more expensive but include skip-the-line access, expert insights, and exclusive access to restricted areas.
+Guided tours are more expensive (almost double) than audio guide tickets because they include expert insights and exclusive access to restricted areas.